Ahmaddiya Muslims open new mosque in North Philadelphia

 Speaking simply and quietly, Ahmad described Islam as a faith emphasizing non-violence, tolerance, and empathy with all others as he fielded questions from media, including inquiries as to whether he had tried a cheesesteak while visiting Philadelphia.

-With a tradition of service events and community support (like an annual blood drive commemorating 9/11, and the Philadelphia Ahmaddiya Society's support for local Jews whose cemetery was vandalized) and a multiracial membership, the faith embodies many of the liberal ideals of tolerance that many Philadelphians endorse.
+With a tradition of service events and community support (like an annual blood drive commemorating 9/11, and the Philadelphia Ahmaddiya Society's support for local Jews whose cemetery was vandalized) and a multiracial membership, the faith embodies liberal ideals of tolerance that many Philadelphians endorse.

 "I think that God sent this mosque to this neighborhood and to this city," Mayor Jim Kenney said during the Oct.
 19 ceremony.
 "I really do believe that the things that we are struggling with, the difficulties we are struggling with, can be helped by positive people and positive role models who show our children the right way."

-In Philly, an estimated 200,000 people are Muslims — 15 percent of the population — and some 47 registered mosques exist, with many more existing more informally.
-Including suburban counties, the Muslim population of Southeastern Pennsylvania is closer to 500,000.
+In Philly, an estimated 200,000 people are Muslims — 15 percent of the population — and some 47 registered mosques exist, with many more existing informally.
+Including suburban counties, the Muslim population of Southeastern Pennsylvania is made up of about 500,000 people.

-But out of an estimated 1.6 billion Muslims worldwide, even 20 million Ahmadis is a small fraction.
+But out of an estimated 1.6 billion Muslims worldwide, even 20 million Ahmadis is but a fraction.
 The barely century-old sect is based on the teachings of founder Mirza Ghulam Ahmad, an Indian mystic who identified himself as a Messiah and prophet.
-To Ahmadis, their founder was a reformer, but that spiritual lineage has created some division between Ahmadis and so-called "mainstream" Muslims, who say the Ahmadi faith detracts from the stature of Muhammed as the last Islamic prophet.
+Ahmadis describe their founder as reformer, but nonetheless, their spiritual lineage has created some division between Ahmadis and so-called "mainstream" Muslims, who see the Ahmadi founder's claims as detracting from the stature of Muhammed as the last Islamic prophet.

 "There are differences in regards to theology between the two, and theological differences sometimes translate into disagreements in other walks of life as well," explained Dr. Ahmet Selim Tekelioglu, Outreach and Education Director for CAIR-Philadelphia.
 "The majority of Muslims consider Ahmadis an unorthodox movement, and some call it a heretic sect."